rasmusbergpalm/recurrent-relational-networks/docs/index.md

 To show that the RRN can solve problems requiring very complex relational reasoning we use it for solving Sudoku puzzles.

 Now, there are plenty of algorithms out there for solving Sudokus.
+The RRN differs from these traditional algorithms in two important ways
-Unlike these traditional algorithms the RRN is a neural network module that can be added to any other neural network to add a complex relational reasoning capacity.
+1. It is a neural network module that *learns* an algorithm from data rather than being hand-crafted.
+2. It can be added to any other neural network and trained end-to-end to add a complex relational reasoning capacity.

 For those not familiar with Sudoku puzzles, it is a numbers puzzle, with 81 cells in a 9x9 grid.
 Each cell is either empty or contains a digit (1-9) from the start.